Proverbs 18 – Wisdom in Getting Along with Others

 The heart of the prudent acquires knowledge,

 And the ear of the wise seeks knowledge.

 a.
-The heart of the prudent acquires knowledge: Wisdom desires more wisdom and knows how to get it.
+The heart of the prudent acquires knowledge: The wise desire more wisdom and know how to get it.
 They show their prudence (wisdom) by seeking and getting more knowledge.

 b.
 The ear of the wise seeks knowledge: Wise men and women seek after wisdom with all their being – their heart and their ear are given over to the pursuit of more wisdom.

 i.
 “By paralleling ‘heart’ and ‘ears,’ the verse stresses the full acquisition of knowledge: the ear of the wise listens to instruction, and the heart of the wise discerns what is heard to acquire knowledge.”
 (Ross)

 a.
 A man’s gift makes room for him: A previous proverb (Proverbs 17:8) spoke of a present in the sense of a bribe, but a different word is used here.
 This proverb is a simple recognition of fact: generosity and politeness open many doors.